Finite simple permutation groups acting with fixity 4: Introduction

 Section 9 collects all the intermediate results and finishes the proof of Theorem ~\ref{main4fpsimple}.
 The appendix explains how we use \texttt{GAP} and gives the fixed point profiles of the groups in the table in Theorem \ref{main4fpsimple} for future reference.

 \textbf{Acknowledgments.} The project on permutation groups with low fixity started in 2012, initiated by Kay Magaard.
 It was supported by the DFG for several years and also partly by the National Science Foundation under Grant No. DMS-1440140 while he was in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring semester 2018.
 We continue our work on this project after Kay's unexpected passing in 2018.
+Finally, we would like to thank Chris Parker for pointing out mistakes, for making valuable suggestions for improvement and for contributing Lemma \ref{NormalIndex3Subgroup}.